New Concussion Training For Rugby Players

 Concussion is a notoriously complex condition and knowing how to treat and diagnose it during a match has been challenging for many sporting professionals.
 American football poses similar kinds of risk of head injuries and recent studies have revealed that there may be an increased risk of suffering from dementia following concussion.

-If you have experienced a sports-related concussion injury then it is possible that your injuries could have been life changing.
+If you have experienced concussion after playing rugby or another sport-related concussion injury then it is possible that your injuries could have been life-changing.
 Concussion and brain injuries can mean that an individual becomes reliant upon family members to care for them; have had to give up their job and have experienced significant pain and suffering.

 A concussion injury compensation claim will take into account all of these factors and will also consider whether or not you have had to pay for additional medical expenses in relation to your injury.